Dirt Rally: Reception

 Dirt Rally received "generally favorable reviews", according to review aggregator Metacritic.

 GameStar gave the game 90% and said "Dirt Rally is the best rally simulation at the moment and one of the best racing games of all time.
 Beginners will find it to be quite difficult".
 GamesTM celebrated the change of direction, saying "this is the best thing the 'Dirt' name has ever been associated with and rallying enthusiasts are sure to be relieved that the obsession with the kind of American slang that was only partially hip in the 90s has been overcome and removed".
-Play magazine said that "it doesn't patronise with gimmicky mechanics, nor is it a dry, joyless simulation".
+Play said that "it doesn't patronise with gimmicky mechanics, nor is it a dry, joyless simulation".
 GameSpot praised the physics model, graphics, and the range of cars, but said that the "Hill Climb and Rallycross modes feel half-baked".
 Italian version of Eurogamer agreed too: "All we can hope for is new content - more cars and tracks".

 GamesRadar highlighted the game's unforgiving nature: "Tires burst, radiators overheat, and you can frequently find yourself hobbling over the finish line with a slack time simply because you’ve lost control of your car once in an otherwise clean and competitive race".
 GamesMaster, Edge and IGN agreed.
 VideoGamer.com praised the game's "incredible speed", PlayStation Universe stated that it was better than Richard Burns Rally.
 Official PlayStation Magazine said it was "the most exhilarating driving game Codemasters has created in years, and undoubtedly the best rally game on PS4", with OXM adding "without question the best rally sim ever made".
 On the contrary, PC Gamer wrote: "Unfortunately, though, in physics and handling detail, it falls a little flat.
 The lack of any sort of precarious feel when flying over ice and mud is an absolute shame, and the amount of forced assistance is a disappointment.
 Anyone waiting for a new Richard Burns will need to carry on waiting".